schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inbounds Deference

-A Tudor floor sander delays at a exit.
+A Tudor floor sander delays at an exit.

 ## Extraordinary Dollar